 Our Top 5 Dog-Friendly Places To Eat and Walk in Cornwall

-As a dog-friendly hotel, we know it can be hard to find places around Cornwall where you can walk with your dog and stop for a bite to eat, especially during the summer!
-You’ve come all this way with man’s best friend and it seems cruel to leave them in an unfamiliar room pining for you (or ripping up the carpet, bedding or cushions).
+We know it can be hard to find places around Cornwall where you can walk with your dog and stop for a bite to eat, especially during the summer!
+It seems cruel to leave them at home pining for you (or ripping up the carpet, bedding or cushions).

 So, we’ve compiled a list of our 5 favourite dog-friendly restaurants, pubs and cafes around Cornwall, all near beautiful walks and breathtaking scenery that our wonderful county is famed for (tested by ourselves and willing four-legged friends).